“O Holy Night” is one of my favorite Christmas songs.

 For every high priest chosen from among men is appointed to act on behalf of men in relation to God, to offer gifts and sacrifices for sins.~Hebrews 5:1 ESV

-The worn-out priestly garments were also used to protect God’s Word—the scrolls.
-The priests wrapped each scroll in pieces of the garments to protect them—just as the Word made flesh was.
+The priests used the worn-out priestly garments to protect God’s Word, the scrolls.
+The priests wrapped each scroll in pieces of the garments to protect them just as the Word made flesh.

-It’s hard to imagine how the Jewish people of that day could have missed all the signs God gave them—but don’t be too hard on them—we are no different.
-We have the complete Word of God and the Holy Spirit to guide us, yet if we don’t open His Book or pray and ask the Holy Spirit to guide and speak to us, we too will miss the blessings and paths He has prepared for us.
+It’s hard to imagine how the Jewish people of that day could have missed all the signs God gave them.
+But don’t be too hard on them.
+We are no different.
+We have the complete Word of God and the Holy Spirit to guide us, yet if we don’t open His Book or pray and ask the Spirit to guide us, we too will miss the blessings and paths He has prepared for us.

-Read God’s Good News or Besorah (in Hebrew).
-It is still Good News today—Christ our Savior was born to save us from sin and shame.
+Read God’s Good News or Besorah.
+It is still Good News today.
+Christ our Savior was born to save us from sin and shame.
 We have eternal life through the Lamb of God.

-Dear Father of Lights, You have given us Your Son to be our Light in this dark world.
-You chose us to be Yours.
-Thank you for Your most precious gift.
-Jesus and Salvation for us.
+Dear Father of Lights, You have given me Your Son to be my Light in this dark world.
+You chose me to be Yours.
+So, I thank You for Your most precious gift, Jesus and salvation.
+In Jesus’ name, amen.